 Maybe you read somewhere that tea is healthier than water and now you're considering replacing water for a welcome change.
 Before you do, you might be wondering what the differences between tea and water are?
 Should you replace water completely?
 The answer might surprise you.

 What Is Tea?

 Tea is a beverage that is prepared by brewing the leaves of a shrub called Camellia sinensis.
-There are many different types and can differ in appearance, but they all come from the same shrub: Camellia Sinensis.
+There are many different types of tea which often have differences in appearance and aroma, but they all come from the same shrub: Camellia Sinensis.

-With time, it was soon realized that a cup of tea was more than just a casual beverage with a pleasant scent; but a beverage jam-packed with healthy components too.
+With time, it was soon realized that a cup of tea was more than just a casual beverage with a pleasant scent, but a delicious beverage jam-packed with healthy components too.

-For the purposes of this article, "tea" refers to the drink prepared by you at home using a tea bag or loose tea leaves rather than the commercially produced, "overly-sweetened" tea, full of artificial preservatives and flavors, available in bottles or cans.
+For the purposes of this article, "tea" refers to the drink prepared by you at home using a tea bag or loose tea leaves rather than the commercially produced, likely overly-sweetened tea .
+Those are typically full of artificial preservatives and flavors.

 Drinking Tea Instead Of Water